 The design of the teacher training intervention implemented by teacher educators

 Participants.
 Two teacher educators, one researcher, and a total of 66 pre-service teachers divided into five different groups/class participated in this interventional study.
-In total five research lessons were designed, one per each student group (G1-G5).
+In total five research lessons were designed, one per each teacher student group (G1-G5).
+Each research lesson lasted two hours.
 All of the pre-service teachers in the five groups were studying mathematics teaching for pupils in grades 4–6.
 Table 1 shows the participants’ details.

 Table 1